lausek/lausek.github.io/about.md

 layout: default
 ---

 My name is Laurin alias lausek or LPK.
-I am programming things since 2013, mainly on the web and turned my hobby into a job in 2015.
-Because my company is working with the SAP system, I'm pretty familiar with plain ABAP.
+I am programming things since 2013 - mainly on the web - and turned my hobby into a job in 2015.
+Due to my company working with the SAP system, I'm pretty familiar with plain ABAP.

 You can find me on [GitHub](https://github.com/lausek).